 Visit Crieff recently invited us to spend a weekend in the Perthshire town.
-They think Crieff is the perfect short-break destination.
-There’s lots to see and do in Crieff, and The Wee White Dug will love it they told me.
+They reckon Crieff is the perfect short-break destination.
+There’s lots to see and do in Crieff and the Wee White Dug will love it they told me.

 Visit Crieff – local attractions

 Wondering if Visit Crieff were just giving me their PR patter, we headed north to find out.

 19 miles from Crieff we came to Huntingtower Castle standing proudly by the roadside.

 If it could speak, this Ruthven family fortress would regale us with tales of royal visits (Mary Queen of Scots and the ill-fated Lord Darnley once stayed there), hidden treasure and treason.

 The castle is remarkably well-preserved, and also unusual as it consists of two tower houses, set three metres apart.

 Our next stop was Muthill, just south of Crieff.
 In the middle of the village a striking medieval tower rises from a ruined church.
 It’s the stuff of classical paintings.